attilaolah/homelab/README.md

 But the main reason for registering early is to get an SSL certificate.
 My ISP likes to block incoming traffic on port 80 from time to time, making it impossible to get/renew certificates using Certbot with the HTTP challenge.

-### 3. Get a temporary LetsEncrypt certificate on the domain
+### 3. Get a temporary Let's Encrypt certificate on the domain

 An easy way to get started is to manually get an initial certificate: